OfficeDev/TrainingContent/Teams/80 Using Single Sign-On with Microsoft Teams/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: _coming soon_
+This module has been recorded and is available in the **Microsoft 365 Developer** YouTube channel: [Understand authentication and single sign-on (SSO) in Microsoft Teams apps](https://www.youtube.com/watch?list=PLWZJrkeLOrbZ3uG8Xb8yOUeWu7UDu4Q_-)

 ## Contributors